micro-manager/micro-manager.github.io/_pages/Example_Beanshell_scripts.md

 section: Extend
 ---

+<strong>Note: these example Beanshell scripts were written for the Micro-Manager 1.x
+API.
+These will not work in Micro-Manager 2.0 and greater. </strong>

 These beanshell scripts can be run from the '[Script Panel](Script_Panel_GUI)' (in the 'Tools' menu).
 Either load the script in the Script Button Panel (using the 'add' button), or open